dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

     + I doubt because we have State monad for this
     + but Gulf and Benton have them, although Tolmach and GRIN don't
     + probably, can be beneficial for OO and other impure languages
+* connection between, for example, generics in the source OO language and System F?

 Explicit typing: It can and should be type checked but there is no need in type reconstruction.
 Type annotations in places when we introduce variables (lambdas, lets)